esteeschwarz/HU-LX/mdbook/workflow/src/e1_exmaralda2.md

 ![][image-8]

 - then fill in the values of the template attributes with the corresponding values of the transcript.
-- NEXT: add a comment tier for annotation
+- **actualisation:obsolete** NEXT: add a comment tier for annotation

 ![][image-9]